cloudnativegeo/cloud-optimized-geospatial-formats-guide/README.md

 # Cloud-Optimized Geospatial Formats Guide

-## Introduction
+---

+**Guide**: <a href="https://tinyurl.com/cogeo-guide" target="_blank">tinyurl.com/cogeo-guide</a>

+**Source Code**: <a href="https://github.com/developmentseed/cloud-optimized-geospatial-formats-guide" target="_blank">https://github.com/developmentseed/cloud-optimized-geospatial-formats-guide</a>

+---

+## Why This Guide Exists

 This guide aims to provide comprehensive documentation on cloud-optimized geospatial formats.
 Geospatial data is growing in volume and complexity, and this guide serves to highlight best practices for handling such data, especially in a cloud environment.

-## Why This Guide Exists

-Traditional methods of downloading and processing geospatial data are becoming increasingly impractical due to the sheer size of datasets.
-This guide is designed to help data providers offer optimized access to such data.
-It covers community-developed tools and answers common questions about cloud-optimized geospatial formats.

 For more details, visit the official site: [Cloud-Optimized Geospatial Formats Guide](https://developmentseed.org/cloud-optimized-geospatial-formats-guide/).

-## Features

-- Overview of cloud-optimized geospatial formats.
-- Guidelines for generating and testing these formats.
-- Community-contributed cookbooks for common tasks.
-- Examples are built with open data and Jupyter Notebooks.

 ## How to Get Involved